 Do You Get More Financial Aid as an Independent Student?

-The DOE subtracts your Expected Family Contribution (EFC) from your Cost Of Attendance (COA) to determine your FAFSA amount.
-As an independent student, your EFC is the income or assets you can spend on your education.
+The Department of Education subtracts your Student Aid Index (formerly called Expected Family Contribution) from your Cost Of Attendance (COA) to determine your FAFSA amount.
+As an independent student, your Student Aid Index reflects the income or assets you can spend on your education.

 Since you may have fewer assets and a lower income, this can directly impact how much aid you will receive.
 Therefore, you may qualify for more financial aid than some dependent students.